SivaramakrishnanBaskar/Control-of-Relay-Using-IoT-controller/README.md

-# EXPERIMENT 2 :-Control of Relay Using IoT controller
+# EXPERIMENT-2 Control of Relay Using IoT controller

 ##  AIM:
 To control the Relay using Arduino controller